Welcome to Cedarwood Outdoor School

 -

-Ornithology – Observe, identify, and delight in the birds of the air—God’s feathered wonders.
+Ornithology – Observe, identify, and understand the birds of our region and their behaviors.

-Entomology – Explore the miniature marvels of the insect world and their role in God’s creation.
+Entomology – Explore the diversity of insects and their essential roles in the ecosystem.

-Herpetology – Learn to identify reptiles and amphibians while discovering their unique ecological niches.
+Herpetology – Identify reptiles and amphibians while learning their habitats and adaptations.

-Wildlife Tracking – Follow signs and clues left by animals to sharpen your senses and deepen your connection with the wild.
+Wildlife Tracking – Follow signs and clues left by animals to sharpen awareness and field observation skills.